srobotta/moodle-tiny_htmlblock/README.md

 ## Version History

 ### 1.5
-- Support for Moodle 4.5
+- Add Moodle 4.5 to the CI pipeline.

 ### 1.4
 - Support Moodle 4.4 and PHP 8.3.